HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <br>

-### Based on File path with one or more wildcard characters
+### Based on File Path With One or More Wildcard Characters

 ```powershell
 New-SupplementalWDACConfig -FilePathWildCards -WildCardPath "C:\Program Files\Program\*" -SuppPolicyName "App's Name" -PolicyPath